hasura/graphql-engine/docs/graphql/manual/auth/reference-permissions.rst

 How permissions work
 --------------------

+Access control rules in Hasura are defined at a role, table and action (*insert, update, select, delete*) level granulaity:

+.. thumbnail:: ../../../img/graphql/manual/auth/permission-rule-granularity.png

+Requests to Hasura should contain the reserved session variable ``X-Hasura-Role`` to indicate the requesting user's role, and the table and action information is inferred from the request itself.
+This information is used to determine the right permission rule to be applied (*if one has been defined*) to the incoming request.

 Hasura converts GraphQL queries (*or mutations/subscriptions*) into a single SQL query that is executed on the configured database instance.
-Hasura also includes constraints from role-based access control permission rules in the SQL query itself.
+Hasura also includes constraints from permission rules in the SQL query itself.
 Let's see an example to understand this in more detail.

 Let's say you want to make the following simple query: